ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

   - you want to reuse a previously defined function, such as for inheritance
   - you want to borrow another function’s capabilities
 - **apply**
-  - you want to pass in an array of parameters vs specifying each parameter individually (using apply)
+  - you want to pass in an array of parameters vs specifying each parameter individually

+### Conclusion
+Phew, not so bad, right?
+Right!
+Throughtout this post we have defined call and apply, provided examples that show how to use each method, and outlined key benefits.
+By using call and apply we can resuse an object's methods, simplify function calls, and borrow constructors to create "class" based design.
+How might you be able to utilize call and apply in your programs?

 ### Additional Readings
 - Great definitions with examples from Mozilla on [call](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call), [apply](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply), and [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind)
 - TL;DR overview of call/apply/bind from [codeplanet](https://codeplanet.io/javascript-apply-vs-call-vs-bind)
 - An in depth walkthrough by [JavascriptIsSexy](http://javascriptissexy.com/javascript-apply-call-and-bind-methods-are-essential-for-javascript-professionals/) on all three essential methods

-### Conclusion